dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
- yeah we're all your system
+ yes we're all your system
 you could do you know a thousand transactions on your alternate blockchain and then have only incur the